Mookie Betts Player Props: Dodgers vs. Cardinals

-Mookie Betts -- with a slugging percentage of .342 in his past 10 games, including zero home runs) -- will be in action for the Los Angeles Dodgers versus the St. Louis Cardinals, with Jack Flaherty on the hill, on April 28 at 10:10 PM ET.
+Mookie Betts -- 1-for-5 with a home run and an RBI in his most recent game -- will be in action for the Los Angeles Dodgers versus the St. Louis Cardinals, with Jordan Montgomery on the hill, on April 29 at 9:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Pirates.
+He notched a home run while going 1-for-5 in his previous game against the Cardinals.

 Mookie Betts Game Info & Props vs. the Cardinals